gvSIGAssociation/gvnix/readme.txt

 Documentation index
 -------------------

-* On each gvNIX project module you can find technical and user guides at module/docs/ in reStructuredText format and English:
+* On each gvNIX project module you can find technical and user guides in the *module/docs/* folder in reStructuredText format and English:

   * td-module.rst: Technical design
   * ug-module.rst: User guide